Death of Diana, Princess of Wales: Public

 In London, thousands of people carried bouquets and stood outside Buckingham Palace after the news of her death.
 People started bringing flowers within an hour after the news was shared.
 The BBC flew its flags at half-mast.
 Both radio and television aired the British national anthem, "God Save the Queen", in response to Diana's death, as is precedent for the death of a member of the Royal Family.
 An elegy was published by Ted Hughes to mark her death.
 Sporting events in the UK were rearranged, with demands for Scotland's Football Association chief executive to resign due to their delayed response to reschedule Scotland's World Cup qualifier.

-People in the US were shocked at her death.
+American people were shocked at her death.
 In San Francisco, around 14,000 people marched through the city in a procession on 5 September to pay tribute to Diana, honouring her for her work on behalf of AIDS patients.
 In Los Angeles, more than 2,500 people transformed a baseball field into a candle-lit altar in a memorial service prepared by an AIDS organisation.
 In Paris, thousands of people visited the site of the crash and the hospital where Diana died, leaving bouquets, candles and messages.
 People brought flowers and also attempted to visit the Hotel Ritz.
 On the eve of the funeral, 300 members of the British community in Paris took part in a service of commemoration.
 Landmine victims in Angola and Bosnia also honoured Diana with separate services, pointing out how her efforts had helped raise awareness about the damage caused by landmines.
 In Bosnia, a landmine survivor, Jasminko Bjelic, who had met Diana only three weeks earlier, said, "She was our friend."
 In Egypt, the homeland of Dodi Fayed, people visited the British embassy in Cairo to pay their tributes and sign a book of condolences.
-Following her death many celebrities including actors and singers blamed the paparazzi and condemned their reckless behavior.
+Following her death many celebrities including actors and singers blamed the paparazzi and condemned their reckless behaviour.

 Mother Teresa, who met Diana a few months before her death, expressed her sorrow and prayers were held at the Missionaries of Charity for Diana.
 The Bishop of Bradford David Smith and the Bradford Council of Mosques held prayers by the Christian and Muslim communities.
 Jonathan Sacks led prayers by the Jewish community at the Western Marble Arch Synagogue, and Cardinal Basil Hume presided over the Roman Catholic requiem mass held at Westminster Cathedral.
 Mother Teresa died on 5 September 1997, the day before Diana's funeral.